 \subsection{Interview Process Design}

-Our LLM-as-an-Interviewer framework adapts to each task type's characteristics while maintaining rigorous evaluation standards.
-This section describes the interview process design for each task used in the experiments.
+LLM-as-an-Interviewer framework adapts to each task type's characteristics while maintaining rigorous evaluation standards.
+This section describes the interview process design used in the experiments.
 Additional details regarding the prompts used are provided in the {Appendix~\ref{appendix:experiment}-\ref{appendix:prompt}}.
 An example of the full interview log is attached in the Appendix~\ref{appendix:full_log}.